Y NOT I

 Y not I is launched at a temporary installation in the Chapel, The House of St Barnabas, London.
 The prints resonate with the Chapel’s sombre, contemplative character and functions; their physical insubstantiality is a counterpoint to the robust memorials—engraved commemorative plaques and stained-glass windows—built into the fabric of the Chapel—the ephemerality of one body of texts set within the solid immutability of the other.
 In a break with convention, visitors are invited to handle the original screenprints, which are distributed around the Chapel’s stone seats.
 Through these haptic encounters, the Y not I prints are momentarily vivified before again coming to rest; their near weightlessness suggests incorporeality and evanescence.

-The private view includes the first performance at 7.30pm of a specially commissioned composition by Andrew Lovett.
-Andrew is a composer, currently based in Princeton, US.
+The private view includes the first performance at 7.30pm of Let’s talk…, a specially commissioned composition by Andrew Lovett.
+The piece is played at 30 minutes past each hour for the duration of the show.
+Let’s talk… includes vocal samples by Frances M Lynch, and audio captured at East London Printmakers, an open-access studio in Mile End.
+The recording and its public performance were facilitated by Herbie Clarke.
+Andrew Lovett is a composer, currently based in Princeton, US.
 He specialises in opera, music-theatre and chamber music.
 He worked especially closely with London-based ensemble the Electric Voice Theatre (music director, Frances Lynch), composing three large-scale works for them.
 His most recent opera, The Analysing Engine, was performed in Princeton in November 2017.

 The Y not I prints are in a limited edition of 10, on archival papers in a variety of colours and sizes, with additional graphite, coloured pencil, gouache and perforations; bespoke leather case lined with velvet and memory foam, by Bob Kingham, measures 263 x 340 x 65mm.